-Plans, publicizes, and conducts the English Department meetings once per cycle; emails agenda to department members and division heads.
+Plans, publicizes, and conducts the Math Department meetings once per cycle; emails agenda to department members and division heads.

 Shares agendas and minutes with the Head of Upper School.

-Evaluates continuously and supports the performance of each teacher in the department, culminating in an annual evaluation conference with performance assessments and shared goals.
+Evaluates continuously and supports the performance of each teacher in the department, culminating in an evaluation conference with performance assessments and shared goals, which take place every three years.
 Supervision includes: